 - OR Equivalent course at a 4 year institution

 For Further Information

-To access the university catalog, please visit www.fullerton.edu/catalog.
 If you have questions regarding admissions and application procedures for the MBA or FEMBA programs, please contact our Recruitment Specialist at firstname.lastname@example.org or (657) 278-3622.
 We encourage you to attend an information session at our Irvine Campus to see why the CSUF Mihaylo College of Business and Economics graduate programs are right for you.